0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 Keep an eye on the indentation  it won't work if the indentation is off.

-### Generating a config for a reader node
+### Generating a config file for a reader node

-The [node-register tool](node-health-and-maintenance.md#the-node-registersh-tool) will help you generate a valid node configuration file.
+The [node-register tool](node-health-and-maintenance.md#the-node-registersh-tool) will help you generate a valid node configuration file and store in the correct folder on the machine.

 To generate the `config.json` for a reader node you need following information: